marcpinet/polyquiz/README.md

 ## 📃 License

-Distributed under the Mozilla Public License Version 2.0 - see the [LICENSE.md](LICENSE) file for details
+Distributed under the Mozilla Public License Version 2.0 - see the [LICENSE](LICENSE) file for details